mendix/docs/content/en/docs/developerportal/operate/monitoring-application-health/_index.md

 Example message | Database has 35% freeable memory.
 Warning Threshold | Not used.
 Critical Threshold | Database has 10% freeable memory.
 First actions to take | Inspect the trends graph **Database Node Operating System Memory** for anomalies and correlate those with application behavior.
-Resolve by identifying and optimizing long-running database queries, or by upgrading cloud resource pack (e.g. ordering more memory).
+Resolve by identifying and optimizing long-running database queries, or upgrading the cloud resource pack (for example, by ordering more memory).

 Database IOPS Burst Balance | |
 :---|:---|